cantaruttim/Fullstack-py---js/README.md

    3.1 cd api > make urls.py
    3.2 we will point our endpoint on urls.py inside our api directory
 4. Make migrations with python .\manage.py makemigrations and then python .\manage.py migrate
+5. Build your models on Models.py on api folder

 # to run server